A New Twist on a Common Tradition

 Create something.
 Pull out the box of arts and crafts supplies and get creative.
 Instruct each person to create something that was particularly special to them this year.
-Working on their masterpieces, the conversation will naturally drift toward sharing great memories, laughs and dreams of years to come.
+As they work on their masterpieces, the conversation will naturally drift toward sharing great memories, laughs, and dreams of years to come.
 Not sure what to put in your art box?
-Include things like paper, markers, glue, pipe cleaners, glitter, scissors, etc. Oh, and don’t forget the googly eyes!
+Include items such as paper, markers, glue, pipe cleaners, glitter, and scissors.
+Oh, and don’t forget the googly eyes!

 Act it out.
 One of my favorite variations of “What Are You Thankful For?” is playing charades with memories from the year.
 You can write down family highlights or let everyone submit favorites.
 Think about the big and small events that have given you reason for thanksgiving this year.
 Let your family participate individually or work together to act out an experience, while the rest of you enjoy the theatrics.

 Tell a story.
 The Thanksgiving table is a perfect setting for storytelling.
 At our gatherings, the same stories seem to resurface each year.
-This year, ask your family to tell a story about something they learned or wisdom they gained.
-I’ve loved hearing my sons recount an event I didn’t recognize as significant and seeing a small nugget of truth was picked up along the way.
+This year, ask your family to tell a story about something they've learned or wisdom they've gained.
+I’ve loved hearing my sons recount an event I didn’t recognize as significant and seeing that a small nugget of truth was picked up along the way.